Generalization Performance of Empirical Risk Minimization on Over-parameterized Deep ReLU Nets: Global Minima of ERM on Over-Parameterized Deep Nets for Noisy Data

-where $\tilde{C}_4, C_6,C_7$ are constants independent of $m$ and $f_{global}^{under}$ is an arbitrary global minimum of (\ref{target-optimization}) with $n=n_b$ and $L=L_b$.
-In (\ref{sparse-1}), $\left(\frac{m}{\log m}\right)^{-\frac{2r}{2r+d}}$ reflects the smoothness of $f^*$ and $\left(\frac{u}{N^d}\right)^{\frac{2}{p}-\frac{2r}{2r+d}}$ embodies the spatial sparseness of $f^*$.
-As discussed in \citep{Chui2020}, the number of data plays a crucial role to embody the spatially sparse feature of $f^*$, which theoretically presents the reason why deep learning works so well in the era of big data.
-Since shallow nets cannot provide localized approximation \citep{Chui1994}, it is difficult to find a shallow net achieving the above generalization error bounds.
-If $p=2$, it can be found in (\ref{sparse-1}) that ERM on deep ReLU nets in the under-parameterized setting can achieve almost optimal generalization error bounds.
+where $\tilde{C}_4, C_6,C_7$ are constants independent of $m$ and $f_{global}^{under}$ is an arbitrary global minimum of ERM on the DSCN. } In (\ref{sparse-1}), $\left(\frac{m}{\log m}\right)^{-\frac{2r}{2r+d}}$ reflects the smoothness of $f^*$ and $\left(\frac{u}{(N^*)^d}\right)^{\frac{2}{p}-\frac{2r}{2r+d}}$ embodies the spatial sparseness of $f^*$. { As discussed above, given a sparsity level $u$ and the number of partitions $ (N^*)^d$, the size of data should satisfy $\frac{m}{\log m}\geq \tilde{C}_4\frac{(N^*)^\frac{2d+4r+2d}{(2r+d)p}}{u^\frac{1}{2r+d}} $ to embody the spatially sparse feature of $f^*$.
+In particular, if the number of samples is smaller than the sparsity level $u$, it is impossible to develop learning schemes to realize the support of $f^*$.
+Recalling the localized approximation property of deep ReLU nets \cite{Chui1994,Chui2020}, with the help of massive data, \eqref{sparse-1} shows that deep ReLU nets are capable of capturing the spatial sparseness, which is beyond the capability of shallow nets due to its lack of localized approximation \cite{Chui1994}.
+We refer the readers to \cite{Chui2020} for more details about the above assertions.} If $p=2$, it can be found in (\ref{sparse-1}) that ERM on deep ReLU nets in the under-parameterized setting can achieve almost optimal generalization error rates.
 The following theorem shows the existence of perfect global minima of (\ref{target-optimization}) in the over-parameterized setting.